roadrunner-server/docs/app-server/cli.md

 ## Debug mode

 RoadRunner also supports running the Golang pprof server in debug mode using the `-d` option.
-This option enables the debug mode, which starts the pprof server and listens for incoming requests on the port 6061.
+This option enables the debug mode, which starts the pprof server and listens for incoming requests on port 6061.

 {% code %}